msa-iqbal/hands-on-markdown/README.md

 GitHub Flavored Markdown supports **Mermaid diagrams**, which allows you to draw **flowcharts, sequence diagrams, class diagrams,** etc., using simple text Example.

-💡 Note:
+> [!NOTE]
+>

-- You need to make sure the platform you're using (like GitHub, GitLab, or a Markdown editor) supports Mermaid diagrams to render them properly.
+> - You need to make sure the platform you're using (like GitHub, GitLab, or a Markdown editor) supports Mermaid diagrams to render them properly.

-- If you are working with Mermaid diagrams in VSCode, it is recommended to install the **Mermaid** official extension.
+> - If you are working with Mermaid diagrams in VSCode, it is recommended to install the **Mermaid** official extension.

 Mermaid code is written inside code blocks using the `mermaid` keyword, and the diagrams are rendered by supported platforms.